Does Homeowners Insurance Cover Damage from a Party?

 Umbrella insurance

 Consider umbrella liability coverage if you suspect the cost of damages or injuries at your party could exceed your liability limits.
-Most homeowners insurance will offer up to $500,000 in liability coverage.
-However, you may need more coverage, so you can buy umbrella insurance to increase your liability coverage limits.
+Most homeowners insurance policies offer up to $500,000 in liability coverage.
+But you may need more coverage, so you can buy umbrella insurance to increase your liability coverage limits.

 Umbrella insurance can be helpful if you frequently host parties with lots of activity, such as pool parties.
 Insurance companies usually sell umbrella coverage in increments of $1 million.
 And you may have to purchase $300,000 in liability insurance before you qualify for an umbrella policy.[4]